Genrep-Software/style-guides/c++/cppguide.md

 exceptions, it is comparatively difficult to adopt new code that generates exceptions.

-Given that Google\'s existing code is not exception-tolerant, the costs of using exceptions are somewhat greater than the costs in a new project.
+Given that Google's existing code is not exception-tolerant, the costs of using exceptions are somewhat greater than the costs in a new project.
 The conversion process would be slow and error-prone.
-We don\'t believe that the available alternatives to exceptions, such as error codes and assertions, introduce a significant burden.
+We don't believe that the available alternatives to exceptions, such as error codes and assertions, introduce a significant burden.

 Our advice against using exceptions is not predicated on philosophical or moral grounds, but practical ones.
-Because we\'d like to use our open-source projects at Google and it\'s difficult to do so if those projects use exceptions, we need to advise against exceptions in Google open-source projects as well.
+Because we'd like to use our open-source projects at Google and it's difficult to do so if those projects use exceptions, we need to advise against exceptions in Google open-source projects as well.
 Things would probably be different if we had to do it all over again from scratch.